INEX’s Shiny New Route Servers

 We have greatly enhanced IXP Manager’s looking glass to support both Bird v2 and the large communities we use to tag filtered reasons.
 You can explore any of INEX’s route servers to see this yourself – for example this is route server #1 for IPv4 on INEX LAN1.
 When members log into IXP Manager they will also find a new Filtered Prefixes tool which will summarise any filtered routes across all 12 of INEX’s route server instances.

 We have spoken about this at a number of conferences recently:

 - Barry O’Donovan presented this at APRICOT 2019 in Daejeon, South Korea last February.
 You can download the slides here and watch the video online.

 - Barry also presented this during March’s INEX Members’ Meeting in Dublin for which the slides are available here.

-- Nick Hilliard presented on this topic at the 34th Euro-IX Forum in Toulouse, France this April.
-Euro-IX members will be able to log into the portal and download the slides or watch the video there.
+- Nick Hilliard presented on this topic at the 34th Euro-IX Forum in Toulouse, France this April – download the slides here.

 - Barry presented this at GPF14 in Montréal, Canada during April.
 Those slides can be downloaded here.